Skip to main content

 Use analytics for tracking website behaviour

-5. Use industry specific mortgage broker tools
+5. Use industry-specific broker vendors

-6. Promote your mortgage broking expertise
+6. Highlight your broking expertise

-If there is a particular area your brokerage specialises in, then consider creating content pages to specifically highlight that expertise, and consider using other forms of engaging content such as videos and infographics that feature your business as a subject matter expert.
+When writing your website content, you need to present your expertise clearly and in detail.
+This can include your qualifications and anything else that adds credibility to your website, such as awards and testimonials.
+If there is a particular area your brokerage specialises in, consider creating dedicated content pages to highlight that expertise.
+It is also worth using other engaging content formats, such as videos and infographics, to position your business as a subject matter expert.

 7. Make your mortgage broker website easy to navigate